What Is It?

 Mindful Embodied Therapy developed from thirty years of pursuing the question, “What is health?”
 It utilizes yoga, mindfulness, parts work, dreamwork and somatic psychotherapy.
 What differentiates this therapy is the use of the body.
 I’ll guide you to listen within and stay with your feelings.
 This aspect of therapy has not changed, despite the move to virtual sessions.

 As the body releases tension, the mind follows.
 Similar to how heavy thoughts can make our shoulders tight, releasing deep tension calms the mind.
 It’s all connected.

 This style is informed by:

 - Body-based Awareness

 - Jungian Psychology

 My approach is holistic.
 I pull from a variety of healing modalities which lends flow and flexibility to the work.
 My training leans toward somatic techniques that link mind and body.
 Specifically, I’m trained in addiction, Hakomi, Internal Family Systems, Yin Yoga and Accelerated Experiential Dynamic Psychotherapy.

 One of the keys to self-study is learning how to slow down.
-In this sense, Yin Yoga is also a sneaky way to practice mindfulness.
-This occurs when we settle into a pose and do our best to stay still and notice.
+In this sense, yoga is also a sneaky way to practice mindfulness.
+This occurs when we settle our mind and learn to witness our internal workings.
 The lingering is where the magic happens, where the spark of innate healing is ignited.